huaminghuangtw/Evergreen-Notes/Permanent-Notes/money.md

 	> _“The reason you’re not making $10m a year is that you don’t know HOW to make $10m a year.
 Therefore, that lack of knowledge is costing you $10m a year.” — Alex Hormozi_

 * The only way to make a lot of money is to create a lot of value.
+No value means no money.
 Money is a lagging indicator of value created, impact, and service.
 Don’t chase the dollars.
 Create the value and the money will chase you. [^6]
 * MONEY and TIME is a balancing act.
 Stop trading/renting time for money, so money can create more time for you.
 	* Millionaires don’t have salaries.
 They own [assets](assets-vs-liabilities.md).
 		* [WEALTH = Net Income + Asset Value](wealth-creation.md)